ekgzl/ekgzl/README.md

 # 💫 About Me:
 Hello, my name is Enes Kaan.
 I am a second-year Software Engineering student looking for a summer internship.
-I am currently learning C++ data structures and am a hardworking and dedicated junior developer.
+I am currently learning Flutter and am a hardworking and dedicated junior developer.